Learn what you need to know to grow your own seeds and save seeds for future crops.

 Today, good reasons remain to continue saving seed of your own best garden vegetables.
 Open-pollinated pre-1970’s vegetable varieties are fast disappearing from the commercial marketplace, pushed out by the “latest and greatest” new hybrids.
 Saving and sharing seed of such older varieties helps preserve their rich genetic heritage for farmers and gardeners of the future, and allows you to rub shoulders with your ancestors.
 And if these varieties are to be saved, home gardeners will have to do it; most of the professionals are headed another way.

 Many home gardeners feel a sense of empowerment and satisfaction when they rely on their seed-saving abilities — one of the oldest basic human skills — to build up personal seed stocks as they strive for self-sufficiency.
-And with many seeds now costing $2 or more per packet, saving some of your own also can save you cold hard cash.
+And with many seeds now costing more per packet, saving some of your own also can save you cold hard cash.

 Seed saving also helps you develop a better working knowledge of your crops and even improve varieties to meet specific contemporary needs or growing conditions.
 (For examples of how you can create exciting new varieties, see Saving Improved Seed From Your Garden.)